jonlpersson/ed-latimore/site/_posts/2020-03-14-5-simple-ways-to-start-a-conversation.md

 If you're giving the compliment with a romantic intention, you can focus on things about a person's innate appearance or characteristics that you like.
 In this category are things like physical features and tone of voice.

-This may seem like an odd way to start a conversation, but if the person has any interest in talking to you, you'll immediately know.
+This may seem like an odd way to start a conversation, but you'll immediately know if the person has any interest in talking to you.

 ## A Summary Of The 5 Simple Ways To Start A Conversation